ShruthiHiremath/ShruthiHiremath.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, Georgia Institute of Technology, 2024 (expected)
+* Ph.D in Computer Science, Georgia Institute of Technology
 * M.S. in Computer Science, Georgia Institute of Technology
 * B.Tech. in Computer Science, Vellore Institute of Technology